-The 90s and early 2000s were filled with teen shows and movies that highlighted the insatiable sexual appetite of high schoolers.
+The late 1990s and early 2000s were filled with teen shows and movies that highlighted the insatiable sexual appetites of high schoolers and their wild adventures.
 In recent years, however, there has been a significant shift in this trend.
 Shows featuring high school students are now less stereotypical and more relatable.
-The experiences with the opposite sex were more grounded.
+Experiences with the opposite sex were more grounded than in previous decades.
 One great example of the above trend is British comedy Sex Education.

 This insightful series features a high school lad named Otis Milburn, who's confused about his sexuality.
 It is ironic considering the fact that his mother is an expert in this field and has always been open about it.
 Armed with the knowledge of the birds and the bees, Otis opens his own consulting business where he helps fellow students with their sexual problems.

 If you're a fan of this Netflix show and are on the lookout for something similar, you're in luck, as I've compiled for you the best teen comedy/drama shows like Sex Education that'll hook you instantly.

 - The End of the F***ing World

 - Fresh Meat